l3mpire/lemlist-developer/source/includes/_unsubscribes.md

 No parameters.

-## Add an Email Address in the Unsubscribes
+## Add an Email Address or a Domain in the Unsubscribes

 ```shell
 curl -X POST https://api.lemlist.com/api/unsubscribes/a@a.com \